-Get a Quote »When selling a business, professional practice or personal property, you may wish to defer a portion of the capital gains tax realized from the sale.
+When selling a business, professional practice or personal property, you may wish to defer all or a portion of the capital gains tax realized from the transaction.
 A structured sale annuity can be advantageous as it allows you to spread the tax liability over several years through periodic annuity payments.

 Rather than reporting a lump sum profit in the year of the sale, the annuity would disperse the taxable gains over a desired number of years.
 There are some protocols that must be followed, but when setup correctly structured sales can help to reduce taxes while providing a fixed income stream.

-Also known as an installment sale, a structured sale is the sale of a qualified asset where you receive at least one payment after the year of the transaction.
+Also known as an installment sale, a structured sale is the disbursement of a qualified asset where you receive at least one payment after the year of the transaction.
 Each installment or payment consists of a portion of the following: